Helium314/HeliBoard/README.md

 ### Getting started

 OpenBoard project is based on Gradle and Android Gradle Plugin.
-To get started, you'll just need to install [Android Studio](https://developer.android.com/studio), and import project 'from Version Control / Git / Github' by providing this git repository [URL](https://github.com/openboard-team/openboard) (or git SSH [URL](git@github.com:openboard-team/openboard.git)).
+To get started, you'll just need to install [Android Studio](https://developer.android.com/studio), and import project 'from Version Control / Git / Github' by providing this git repository [URL](https://github.com/Helium314/openboard) (or git SSH [URL](git@github.com:Helium314/openboard.git)).

-Once everything got setted up correctly, you're ready to go !
+Once everything got setted up correctly, you're ready to go!

 ### Guidelines

-OpenBoard is a complex application, when contributing, you must take a step back and make sure your contribution :
+OpenBoard is a complex application, when contributing, you must take a step back and make sure your contribution:
 - **Uses already in-place mechanism and take advantage of them**.
 In other terms, does not reinvent the wheel or uses shortcuts that could alter the consistency of the existing code.
 - **Has the lowest footprint possible**.
 OpenBoard code has been written by android experts (AOSP/Google engineers).
 It has been tested and runned on millions of devices.
 Thus, **existing code will always be safer than new code**.
 The less we alter existing code, the more OpenBoard will stay stable.
 Especially in the input logic scope.
 - **Does not bring any non-free code or proprietary binary blobs**.
 This also applies to code/binaries with unknown licenses.
 Make sure you do not introduce any closed-source library from Google.